-- 1. Subject to the density restriction of 4 units per acre, R-4 allows single-unit living in a detached house with a minimum lot size of 10,000 square feet. - 2.
-Decreased minimum lot sizes are permitted as part of a compact development.
+1. R-4 allows single-unit living in a detached house and two-unit living in an attached house with a minimum lot size of 10,000 square feet.

-3. Additional building types, smaller lot sizes and increased density as part of a conservation development or cottage court are allowed in exchange for preserving common open space.
+- 2. Decreased minimum lot sizes and additional building types are permitted as part of a compact development. - Additional building types and smaller lot sizes as part of a conservation development or cottage court are allowed in exchange for preserving common open space.